Strong wind watch for Bay

-Hawke's Bay could be in for up to two days of buffeting from winds forecast in a 'strong wind watch' issued by national weather agency MetService early today.
+Hawke's Bay is for a day's buffeting from winds forecast in a 'strong wind watch' issued by national weather agency MetService on Sunday.

-The warning, covering the period from 5pm today to 11pm Monday, was for northwest winds which may approach severe gale force at times.
+The warning, covering the period of about 30 hours early Sunday night to late Monday, was for northwest winds which may approach severe gale force at times.

-It extended across the North Island from Hawke's Bay, Gisborne and Wairarapa to Taranaki, among a series of warnings issued covering much of the country, extending to heavy rain, snow and storms in several other regions, and warnings of damage in some areas.

-While not expected to be hit by the most severe of the conditions, Hawke's Bay's regional forecast was for a Sunday of partly cloudy weather with showers mainly about the western ranges.
+By late afternoon today there had been gusts up 65km/h at Hawke's Bay Airport, north of Napier, motorists on the Napier-Taupo Road (State Highway 5) were reporting strong gusts in the notorious area of windy gap and a meteorologist at national weather agency MetService said there could be "some quite prolonged periods" of wind over the next 20-24 hours.

+There was also a snow warning for the Desert Rd stretch of State Highway 1, but while there were warnings about adverse winter weather for most of the country the snow warning did not include SH5.

 AdvertisementAdvertise with NZME.

+The wind warning extended across the North Island from Hawke's Bay, Gisborne and Wairarapa to Taranaki, but warnings for other regions included heavy rain, snow and storms, and warnings of damage in some areas.

-Rain was expected to spread from the north from evening, also with gusty northwesterlies, with an extended forecast of clouds and scattered rain on Monday and gusty northwesterlies which could be strong in exposed places.
+While not expected to be hit by the most severe of the conditions, Hawke's Bay's regional forecast was for clouds and scattered rain tomorrow and gusty northwesterlies, which could be strong in exposed places.

-Finer weather was forecast for much of the rest of the week, although temperatures were expected to range from highs about 17deg to lows of about 7deg from Hastings north, to a little cooler in southern Hawke's Bay.
+Finer weather was forecast for much of the rest of the week, although temperatures were expected to range from highs of about 17C to lows of about 7C from Hastings north, to a little cooler in southern Hawke's Bay.

 MetService meteorologist Gerard Bellam told NZME it would be "very stormy" in some other areas as a deep low pressure crosses the country, bringing windy and wet conditions, with snow.